surfergrl/sgs-gift-guide/testing.md

 These warnings refer to external vendor CSS which is not in my control.
 The CSS still validates.

+## JavaScript

+The javascript passes through https://jshint.com/ with no major issues.
+There are warnings about using 'const' and arrow functions as they are more modern syntax but I am happy with that.

 ## Wave Accessibility Tool